 - Will I be provided with rubber boots or should I bring my own?

 Amazon Jungle Packing List

 Visiting the Amazon Rainforest in Amazonas requires some pretty specific things.
-Here is a lists of clothes to wear in the rainforest and other helpful things to bring.
+Here is a list of clothes to wear in the rainforest and other helpful things to bring.

 Health and Safety

 You should have the yellow fever vaccine to come to Amazonas, as it is a high-risk area and you want to protect yourself and others.
 I also took malaria pills, although I was told by one Colombian that I probably didn’t need them (really?).
 You will get lots of mosquito bites, so better safe than sorry and I didn’t suffer any side effects from taking the pills.

 There is a hospital and drugstores in Leticia and a small clinic hospital in Puerto Narino.
 In other places, don’t expect to be able to buy any medical supplies.
 You’ll want to make sure you have any necessary medicines and a first aid kit for emergencies at all times.